-Big Lottery Fund and the Office for Civil Society have invested £2 million this year to fund groups delivering local youth social action opportunities.
-Local fundraising is also a key part of the Youth Social Action programme.
+Step Up To Serve, Big Lottery Fund and the Government Office for Civil Society have invested £2million this year to fund groups delivering youth social action opportunities.
+Community Foundations will match this investment.

 - Socially Impactful